paolostivanin/esp32-recirc-pump-controller/README.md

 # Board revisions

-I made a mistake in the design and connected the pump temperature input to GPIO5/ADC2 which is apparently incompatible with enabling wifi.
+I made a mistake in the design and connected the pump temperature input to GPIO5/ADC2 which is apparently incompatible with enabling wifi on the ESP32-C3.
 I fixed this by swapping GPIO4 and GPIO5 with jumper wires, and have updated the PCB design in this repo to match, but this does mean that the PCB in this repository has technically never been built or tested.

 # Board fabrication / assembly